 15. Cleaning / Inspections

-a) The Occupier agrees to keep the interior of the Apartment and Unit in a clean and hygienic condition at all times as is deemed reasonable by the Operator (this includes all fixtures, fittings and installations therein).
+a) The Occupier agrees to keep the interior of the Unit, Apartment and Building in a clean and hygienic condition at all times as is deemed reasonable by the Operator (this includes all fixtures, fittings and installations therein).
 The Occupier agrees not to damage same and to indemnify the Operator against all claims arising out of damage thereto.
-Housekeeping inspections will be carried out approximately every 6 weeks to ensure that Apartments are kept in proper condition and that there are no maintenance defects.
+Housekeeping inspections will be carried out approximately every 6 weeks to ensure that Units and / or Apartments are kept in proper condition and that there are no maintenance defects.
 When Units and/or Apartments are found to be in poor condition the Occupier will automatically be fined.
 Apartments and Units will not be re-inspected.
 The decision of the Operator is final and binding.

 c) The Occupier agrees to use the mattress protectors provided at all times.
 If the mattress is found to be in poor condition due to the neglect caused by the Occupier the cost of a new mattress will be charged to Occupier.